Autism, ADD, anxiety…

 New research in neuroscience shows that the brain isn’t static, as was once thought, so it has the capacity to evolve.
 Meaning problems that once we were told to just live with or manage – say, dyslexia or ADHD – can potentially be overcome.
 The clinic offers a multi-disciplinary approach, with Sarah and her team also using neurodevelopmental movements, nutrient therapy (targeting the brain’s neurotransmitters using vitamins and minerals), auditory therapy (apparently often children’s speech issues are connected to quirks in their hearing) and cranial osteopathy.

-Sarah has four children of her own, aged between 11 and 18 – because frankly being a leading psychologist just isn’t hard enough work! – so she’s had plenty of coalface experience too.
+Sarah has four children of her own – because frankly being a leading psychologist just isn’t hard enough work! – so she’s had plenty of coalface experience too.
 We grabbed some time with her to get a feel for her work and also her views on how to help modern kids.

 You’re not keen on labelling children, are you?